White Earth Land Recovery Project

 What has been most instrumental to your progress?

 We host four 2-day seed workshops in each of the native communities per year.
-This is an essential part of the "train the trainers" seed keeping program.
-We hire nationally acclaimed native seed keeping educators such as Rowen White and Terrylynn Brandt as well as plant breeders Frank Kutka and Walter Goldstein, local presenters, storytellers, native chefs, and requested guests.
-The agenda is made with people from each community with project advisor, mohawk seed keeper Rowen White and provide essential seed saving basics, stories, and information the communities are seeking to help form their individual seed sovereignty projects and seed banks.
+This is an essential part of the 'train the trainers' seed keeping program.
+We have hired nationally acclaimed native seed keeping educator Rowen White as well as plant breeder Frank Kutka, local presenters, storytellers, native chefs, and requested guests.
+The agenda is made with people from each community with project advisor, Mohawk seed keeper Rowen White and provide essential seed saving basics, stories, and information the communities are seeking to help form their individual seed sovereignty projects and seed banks.
 After the training, we provide the community with necessary training materials to host continued workshops and gatherings.
 We also have room in the agenda for discussion on the successes and challenges.
 The workshops are invaluable for the program coordinator to meet individuals first hand and observe the needs of each community.
+This year we held the 2-day trainings in Fort Berthold, Meskwaki Nation, Red Lake Nation and White Earth Nation.

-The three school garden managers from three reservation schools (Pine Point, Naytahwaush, and Circle of Life Academy) on the White Earth Reservation has provided positive weekly gardening programs at each elementary school locations.
+This year, we have completed our 13 Moon Anishinaabe Nutrition Curriculum.
+This 13-month seasonal curriculum is focused on youth from 4-12 that are in three reservation schools in White Earth.
+The youth in the schools learn about eating healthy, and culturally seasonal food.
+The curriculum was written collectively by White Earth traditional knowledge keepers and is being implemented by the White Earth Health Department staff.
+Also, there are three school gardens and garden managers from three reservation schools (Pine Point, Naytahwaush, and Circle of Life Academy) on the White Earth Reservation.
+They have provided positive weekly gardening programs at each elementary school locations.
 Each garden manager is hired to manage both the gardens at the school and to get 10 kids out to the gardens each week for a few hours.
-The garden managers are using the Anishinaabe nutrition curriculum created by our staff.
-This 13-month seasonal curriculum is focused on youth from 4-12 that are in each of these three schools.
-The youth in the schools learn about eating healthy, and culturally seasonal food.
+The garden managers are also using the Anishinaabe nutrition curriculum created by our staff.

 Reflections on inclusive, collaborative or resourceful problem-solving

-Collaborative has been obviously the most important element in our work.
+Collaborative has been obviously the most important element in our work although being resourceful is also very important.
 We work with over 13 tribal nations and communities and supporting each other is an essential aspect of the success of this work.
-There is some drama and obstacles in our groups are there are in every group so we have to stay positive and communicate positively to affect change.
-I am proud of our group and all of our successes.
-I believe it has to do with our ability to speak about our work with confidence and ask for help when needed.
+Our UPISKN network has success due to our ability to speak about our work with confidence and ask for help when needed.
+We also realize that working together to grow out indigenous seeds in low quantity is necessary for the success of the work.
 There has been much ancestral agricultural knowledge lost during the colonization period, and many native individuals are in a healing process.
 Working with plants and seeds is healing work and we find it relatively easy to remain rooted and positive with each other and our work.
 It makes me happy to see the collaborative efforts of our work grow and witness the eagerness to learn from each other.
 It is a strong point in our Indigenous Seed Network that will last for generations to come.